Be a savvy healthcare consumer and save money!

 We have thousands of healthcare providers in our networks.
 Networks vary by plan.
 For most accurate results, register or sign in, then search with the Find a Doctor tool.

 Health plans have a specific group of doctors, dentists, pharmacies, hospitals, and other healthcare providers you can use at a contracted, in-network price.
-This is known as your provider network, or your network.
+This is known as your network.
+The medical network in Alaska is called Heritage.

 Have you recently married, welcomed a child, or had another major life event?
 If so, learn more about special enrollment.